 Are you interested in science and solving mysteries?
 Are you able to showcase your knowledge of life science?
 This is your opportunity!
 Your team is invited to collaborate using your knowledge of science to solve this new mystery working your way through the crime scene using your knowledge of punnett squares, blood, and plant cells including designing and constructing a DNA model that tests your science skills!
 Participation logistics, limits, and competition facilities may vary by host site.
 Advisors and students are responsible for verifying this information with their local MESA center.
-This competition will be either in-person or virtual for 2021-2022, depending on your local MESA center.
-These competition rules are designed for in-person events; recommendations for virtual events are provided in the Attachments/Appendix.
+This competition will be in-person and will continue to be a pilot for 2022-2023, depending on your local MESA center.
+These competition rules are designed for an in-person event.